mithril-security/.github/profile/README.md

 ## 🔐 Protect data at all times

 Our main project is:
-- [BlindAI](https://github.com/mithril-security/blindai), an open-source solution allowing users to query popular AI models or serve their own models with assurances that users' data will remain private.
+- [BlindAI](https://github.com/mithril-security/blindai), open-source solution to query and deploy AI models while guaranteeing data privacy.

 We're also working on :
 - [Confidential Computing Explained](https://github.com/mithril-security/Confidential_Computing_Explained), a series of beginner-friendly tutorials to learn how to implement confidential computing solutions.